RedHat-UX/red-hat-design-system/elements/rh-alert/docs/20-guidelines.md

 ### Character count

-The maximum character count for title text is listed below:
+The recommended maximum character count for the elements of an alert are listed below and include spaces.

 | Element {style="width: 50%" } | Character count |
 | ----------------------------- | --------------- |